foreverlms/Python/README.md

     first edited on 2017-04-12
-    edited on Apr_14 to increase the tickets_qureey directory edited on May_27 to increase the fushanxing directory
+    edited on Apr_14 to increase the tickets_qureey directory edited on May_27 to increase the fushanxing directory edited on May_28 to increase the show-me-the-code directory